 How To Replace/Upgrade A Traeger Control Panel

-Standard Traeger Control Panel Upgrade/Replacement
+Legacy Traeger Control Panel Upgrade/Replacement

-Now if you have a very early Traeger you won’t have a digital temperature readout on your control panel.
+Now, if you have a very early/legacy Traeger, you won’t have a digital temperature readout on your control panel.
 There will simply be the option of Smoke, Med or High.

 Take good clear pictures of how each cable connector goes to the other and of the back of the control panel.
-That way you have a quick reference to check if you get lost.
+That way, you have a quick reference to check if you get lost.

 How To Upgrade To The Traeger Pro Controller (With Meat Probes)

 However, you can upgrade any Traeger pellet grill to the Pro Series control panel as well.
-Where the Pro Series control panel differs is that if offers the monitoring of two separate meat probes.
+Where the Pro Series control panel differs is that it offers the monitoring of two separate meat probes.

 Conclusions On How To Upgrade/Replace A Traeger Control Panel